 Although having that much room was great, there is such as thing as too much space (which I know sounds absolutely crazy coming from a college student, since most students complain about their room being too small).
 When I moved in, I actually had to re-arrange my room so that it appeared to be smaller than what it actually was; otherwise, the amount of empty space felt very uncomfortable.

-In my suite, each private room was labeled with a letter to distinguish each person’s, since we each had a key to our our own room and a key to the common area.
+In my suite, each private room was labeled with a letter to distinguish it from the others, since we each had a key to our own room and a key to the common area.
 Some of the girls in my suite hung decorations on the outside of their doors, but I preferred a small rug because it reminded me of the ones my family has at our front door at home.

 The above picture is what was on my left-hand side as soon as I would walk into my dorm room.
-In the bottom left corner, you can see my dresser.
-I loved having the dresser by the door because it would be easy for me to set my keys there so that I wouldn’t forget them on the way out.
+In the bottom left corner, you can see my dresser, which I loved having by the door because it was an easy place to set my keys so that I wouldn’t forget them on the way out.

 Along the wall, you can also see my posters.
 Some of them are from a poster pack, and others are from wall calendars.
 I actually put them in a checkerboard pattern, which I discuss in my dorm room hacks post, because it makes it look a lot nicer and organized.
 These posters were put up using wall putty, which allowed me to hang stuff up without worrying about damaging the walls.
 Keeping your dorm room damage-free is extremely important if you are living in a college dorm/apartment because room damages often result in pricey extra charges.

 This is another view of the wall.
-On the left-hand side of my dresser, you can just barely see a step stool.
+On the left-hand side of my dresser, you can just barely see a blue step stool.
 I highly recommend getting one just because it helps if you ever need to get something off a tall shelf or put something up on the wall.
-For me, it also helped having it by the door because I would use it as a place to put my backpack or jackets whenever I was coming back from class (kind of like those fancy chairs next to doors in some houses).
+For me, it also helped having it by the door because I would use it as a place to put my backpack or jackets on whenever I was coming back from class.
 On the right-hand side was my laundry basket, which was hidden from view for most people who came into my room.

 Above my bed I had a picture frame made out of washi tape.
 The one thing that I can say about washi tape is that it is a life-saver for decorating in college because of how cheap and decorative it is; you can find tons of uses for it on Pinterest.